David Peralta Player Props: Dodgers vs. Astros

-David Peralta -- hitting .364 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Houston Astros, with Ronel Blanco on the mound, on June 24 at 7:15 PM ET.
+The Los Angeles Dodgers, including David Peralta and his .633 slugging percentage over his past 10 games, take on starter Hunter Brown and the Houston Astros at Dodger Stadium, Sunday at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Astros.
+In his most recent game, he hit a home run while going 1-for-2 against the Astros.

 David Peralta Game Info & Props vs. the Astros